elixir-lang/elixir/README.md

 ### Instance variables

 When creating an object, we sometimes want to define properties specific to that object.
 For example, a Person may have name and age as properties.
-This can be done by defining a `constructor`.
-A `constructor` is a method that receives all arguments given to `new` and should return a dict.
-The key-values given by the dict can be retrieved using instance variables:
+This can be done by defining such properties as instance variables in the `initialize`:

     object Person
-      def constructor(name, age)
+      def initialize(name, age)
+        % Return a new version of this object but
+        % with name and age as instance variables
-        { 'name: name, 'age: age }
+        @('name: name, 'age: age)
       end

       def name